DanielHauge/DBEX9/README.md

 Both database queries will use the same parameters. ie. The same persons, job, name to search for et cetera.

 ### Results
+Note: These results are after indexing of both databases.
+See Execution sub-results for the unindexed results.
+(It will affect all except depth searches.)

 #### Graph database
 Query | Average | Median
 -----:|:-------:|:---------